patrocinio/cloud-private-bootcamp/Labs_development/Lab-Install-CLI-Tools_DJM.md

   Happy Helming!
   ```

-3. Issue the following command to list the configured Helm repositories:
+3. Run the following command to list the configured Helm repositories:

   ```
   helm repo list